 #19.
 Makeup Artist

 Makeup is not strictly related to beauty salons only; makeup artists are wanted in theaters and are an absolute must in the fashion and entertainment industries.
-A theatrical makeup artist is among the highest paying jobs without a degree, as these artists receive lucrative remuneration for their services.
+A theatrical makeup artist is among the highest-paying jobs without a degree, as these artists receive lucrative remuneration for their services.

 Makeup artists apply makeup in order to present a specific period or setting that enhances the role.
 They don’t need a university degree for this, but they do need to be highly skilled and precise.
 Plus, they should be familiar with the variety of materials they use in order to achieve the desired look.

-If this position sounds alluring to you, and you have the required experience, check out job platforms such as Indeed, SimplyHired, or ZipRecruiter, as well as platforms related to performing like Careers.Broadway.
+If this position sounds alluring to you, and you have the required experience, check out job platforms such as Indeed, SimplyHired, or ZipRecruiter, as well as platforms related to performing arts like Careers.Broadway.

 #20.
 Executive Assistant